-Katrina Williams has been Director General, International and Growth since December 2016.
-Prior to this she was Director General for International, Science and Resilience at the Department of Energy and Climate Change (DECC).
+Katrina Williams was Director General, International and Growth in the Department for Business, Energy & Industrial Strategy (BEIS) from December 2016.
+Prior to this she was Director General for International, Science and Resilience in the Department of Energy and Climate Change (DECC) and then in BEIS.

-Before joining DECC, Katrina was Director General for Strategy, Evidence and Customers in Defra, advising ministers on the department’s strategic focus, overseeing all its international and EU work and how it gets the evidence it needs to support its work.
+Before joining DECC, Katrina was Director General for Strategy, Evidence and Customers in the Department for Environment, Food & Rural Affairs (Defra), advising ministers on the department’s strategic focus and overseeing all its international and EU work.
 From 2008 to 2012 she was Director General for Food and Farming in Defra, having joined the department as a director covering a range of animal health policies.

-From 2003 to 2006 she was Deputy Head of the European Secretariat in the Cabinet Office, co-ordinating Whitehall policy and advising the Prime Minister on all matters european in the run-up to and during the UK’s 2005 Presidency of the EU, reflecting a strong strand of expertise in EU issues and negotiation in her career: she has had a range of roles in DTI, FCO and Cabinet Office as well as MAFF and Defra and has twice served in the UK’s Permanent Representation to the EU in Brussels.
+From 2003 to 2006 she was Deputy Head of the European Secretariat in the Cabinet Office, co-ordinating Whitehall policy and advising the Prime Minister on European matters in the run-up to and during the UK’s 2005 Presidency of the EU.
+She has had a range of roles in the Department of Trade and Industry, Foreign and Commonwealth Office and Cabinet Office as well as the Ministry of Agriculture, Fisheries and Food and Defra and has twice served in the UK’s Permanent Representation to the EU in Brussels.